MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 Each query is processed independently.
 The chatbot does not remember previous turns in a conversation.
 If a user asks a follow-up question that depends on a previous answer, it will not be handled correctly.

+**Groq free tier limits**

+The Groq free tier allows 100,000 tokens per day on LLaMA 3.3 70B.
+For development and testing, switching to `llama-3.1-8b-instant` (1M tokens/day free) preserves the daily budget.
+The production backend uses 70B.

 **Railway free tier cold starts**

 The Railway free tier may spin down the backend after a period of inactivity.
 The first request after a cold start may take 10 to 15 seconds while the server loads the embedding model and ChromaDB into memory.
-Subsequent requests are fast.

 ---